Paris '07 Workshop |

 ADDRESSING THE ISSUES OF THE 21st-CENTURY BATTLEFIELD

-As we try to come to grips with this new 21st-century battlefield, certain aspects immediately stand out:
+As we try to come to grips with this new 21st-century battlefield, certain aspects immediately stand out:1.
+Dealing with cyber-defense in general, it is worth asking ourselves whether it would serve our common purpose

-In Brussels, NATO defense ministers agreed that urgent work is needed to enhance our ability to protect information systems of critical importance to the Alliance.
-I think this is definitely a step in the right direction.
+importance to the Alliance.
+I think this is definitely a step in the right

 2. When tackling a problem that is international in nature, such as cyber-defense, more rather than less cooperation is the only way to deal with it.
 Estonia is a small country, open, transparent, and cooperative, and it was our transparency and eagerness to cooperate that enabled us to mobilize quickly and minimize the cyber-attack damage.